inomie/pipe_in_c/README.md

 # pipe_in_c
 Description: This program is working as a pipeline in linux.
-An pipeline is when you do several commands but the first command send's the out data to the next command and that command takes the data and use it with it's own command, and so on.
+An pipeline is when you do several commands but the first command send's the out-data to the next command and that command takes the data and use it with it's own command, and so on.

 An exempel of pipeline in linus is "cat -n mexec.c | grep -B4 -A2 return | less".